bryceadams/Recipe-Hero/README.txt

 It shouldn't be difficult to add a recipe to your WordPress site.

 Recipe Hero adds a new custom post type, **recipe**, to your website.
 Adding a recipe is just like adding a post.
-You can add everything from the recipe's yield to the equipment needed, the cooking time to the ingredients - everything will be automatically formatted for Google Rich Snippets.
+You can add everything from the recipe's yield to the equipment needed, the cooking time to the ingredients - everything will be automatically formatted for Google Rich Snippets and Pinterest Rich Pins.

 * **Docs @ [Recipe Hero HQ](http://recipehero.in/docs/)**
 * **Extensions @ [Recipe Hero Extensions](http://recipehero.in/extensions/)**